Alchemist21/Alchemist21/README.md

     + Spatial.
 Spatial enables research scientists to build geo-spatial maps that react with chainlink weather oracles with Metamask.
 Available at https://spatialoracles-8b65a.web.app/
     + Pixieland.
 Pixieland empowers gamers with a metaversal play to earn game using dynamic digital assets with a cross chain marketplace.
 Available at https://devpost.com/software/pixieland
     + DIGID.
 DIGID is a blockchain platform based on ceramic network where students and universities can share data in a secure manner.
 Available at https://www.youtube.com/watch?v=ISH5iLWs5Vo&list=PLc-edA4lSZhQldhgpLan0A6sKu6Md_bWw&index=19
+    + Fractio.
+Fractio enables artists to create dynamic non fungible tokens that react to external data in real time using the chainlink oracle.
+Available at https://www.youtube.com/watch?v=CdNm1WxvGAA&list=PLc-edA4lSZhQldhgpLan0A6sKu6Md_bWw&index=31
     + Image Classification using YOLO https://affectionate-blackwell-211345.netlify.app/
-    + THEO or Seamless B2B transaction using Double Hashing.
+    + THEO enables seamless B2B transaction using Double Hashing.
 Available at https://devpost.com/software/theo
     + Blockchain for Clinical Trials.
 Available at https://github.com/Alchemist21/Clinical_Trial_Starter
     + Sentiment Analysis Lecture.
 Available at https://alchemist21.github.io/Senti/
     + Blockchain Lecture.
 Available at https://alchemist21.github.io/blockchainlecture/